Over 55 and struggling for cash or just want a more comfortable retirement?

 Another very complicated area of financial planning that requires additional qualifications to practise.

-At Financial Fortress we have the additional qualifications, experience and knowledge to explain all your options and make recommendations based on your needs.
-We welcome family members to get involved in this important decision and will take as much time as you need to explain your options without pressure or jargon.
+At Financial Fortress we have the additional qualifications, experience and knowledge to explain all your options.
+We will make recommendations based on your needs and welcome family members to get involved in this important decision.
+Take as much time as you need to explain your options without pressure or jargon.
 We will search the whole market to obtain the best deal.

 There are essentially 2 main products currently available and they are explained below: